ahsan002/pse/README.md

 I noticed on the sfgov website they already group by location .
 So I have taken a different approach and  calculated distance based on Latitude and Longitude .

 ## Steps
-Uses the first 3 steps of program 1 and uses FLASK , flask comes with built in webserver.
-This just shows how we can see results from api call  .
+**Program2** Uses the first 3 steps of program 1 and uses FLASK , flask comes with built in webserver.
+This program  just shows how we can see results from api call  .

 Once the code is running one needs to modify the querystring to see the reults